Rangers: Why Steven Gerrard rejected Ibrox return and who could succeed Russell Martin as head coach?

 Previously an assistant manager at RB Leipzig, Bayern Munich and with the Germany national team, he had steered Wednesday out of relegation trouble the previous campaign.

-Sky in Germany also reported that former Union Berlin manager Bo Svensson was another candidate in the mix.
+Rangers had also sounded out the likes of ex-West Ham manager Graham Potter, former Wolves boss Gary O'Neil and Bo Svensson who was last at Union Berlin.

-Others have been linked to the job, including the likes of former Rangers defender Kevin Muscat and ex-Southampton boss Ralph Hasenhuttl - but it remains to be seen if they are on a final shortlist.
+Ibrox chairman Andrew Cavenagh - who led the US takeover of the club in the summer - and vice-chairman Paraag Marathe promised a "rigorous, thoughtful recruitment process" to find Martin's successor.

-Rangers chairman Andrew Cavenagh - who led the US takeover of the club in the summer - and vice-chairman Paraag Marathe have been holding talks with various candidates.
+They have been leading talks alongside 49ers Enterprises technical director Gretar Steinsson, Gers CEO Patrick Stewart and sporting director Kevin Thelwell,

-They have been joined by 49ers Enterprises technical director Gretar Steinsson, Gers CEO Patrick Stewart and sporting director Kevin Thelwell in London for the negotiations.
+While initial negotiations were in London, Cavenagh and co are back in America, with Thelwell and Stewart in Glasgow and Muscat in China - meaning time zones are adding a layer of complication to the process.

 Rangers' upcoming fixtures